JatinKhare/advancesmcusystems/lab3/README.md

 **b.
 If there are performance improvements explain where they are coming from.
 If not explain why there was no improvement.
 You may need to generate additional instrumentation blocks to help determine what is going on.**

 ```
-Do not think we need to any modifications to the software side as of now.
+Don't think we need to any modifications to the software side as of now.
 ```